 I guess this should come as no surprise considering I’m a food blogger, but I have quite a large obsession with cooking magazines.
-As in, I get way too many and never have time to thoroughly go through all of them.
-So, every time I get one, I leaf through it and then put it in a stack (AKA under my coffee table) to read through “another time.”
-Two years ago, I bought a huge binder with the intention of going through all my magazines, cutting out the recipes I wanted, and getting rid of the rest.
+As in, I get way too many of them and never have time to thoroughly read all of them.
+So, every time I get one, I leaf through it and then put it in a stack (AKA under my coffee table) to read through in more detail “another time.”
+Years ago, I bought a huge binder with the intention of going through all my magazines, cutting out the recipes I wanted, and getting rid of the rest.
 Never happened.
 This is what my magazine shelf currently looks like… and it’s not even the half of it.
 I probably cut out about 200 recipes and then shoved them in the binder (not laminated or attached to anything….
 Just shoved in).
 And then gave up.
 Sigh.

 - 2 scallions, chopped